sheraadams/Bash-Scripts-for-Vulkan-Setup/README.md

-This shell script is for setting up Vulkan and Molten VK on MAC OS.
+This shell script is for setting up Vulkan and Molten VK on Mac OS.

 You can Download Vulkan [here] (https://vulkan.lunarg.com).